21st Street and Market Street,

 3 people favorited this theater

 The Erlanger Theatre was famous for Broadway musical stage shows such as "Guys and Dolls" "West Side Story" "Man Of La Mancha" "My Fair Lady" Movies were also shown.
-The theater ceased showing Howard Hughes' movie "The Outlaw" (1943) because of church objections.
-Goldman couldn’t show all the movies he wanted because Warner Brothers controlled so many other theaters and had such leverage.
-So, Goldman filed an antitrust lawsuit that forced Hollywood studios to sell off their movie theaters.
+The theatre ceased showing Howard Hughes' movie "The Outlaw" (1943) because of church objections.
+Goldman couldn’t show all the movies he wanted because Warner Brothers controlled so many other theatres and had such leverage.
+So, Goldman filed an antitrust lawsuit that forced Hollywood studios to sell off their movie theatres.

 Starting in 1968, the Erlanger Theatre became a restaurant, a night club, a venue for rock shows, and had great success with more legit stage shows.
 Overall, the Erlanger Theatre continued in the red, and was demolished in 1978.
 The Philadelphia Historical Commission seemed to note its importance in taking many photos.
 The site became a parking lot for three decades.
 In 2008, the Murano residential tower was built at its old site.

 Just login to your account and subscribe to this theater